Mad Catz in a world of danger thanks to Harmonix

 Shit is hitting the fan for Mad Catz, and Harmonix is the only one to blame.

 Apparently Mad Catz recorded a $11.6 million loss for the past year.
 That’s brutal, and there’s no one to blame but Harmonix.
-I, like many other critics, complained that Rock Band 4 was rushed to the market knowing incomplete and Harmonix figured the loyalty of the brand would allow them time to fix their broken product over time without impacting sales.
+Like many other critics, I complained that Rock Band 4 was rushed to the market knowing incomplete and Harmonix figured the brand’s loyalty would allow them time to fix their broken product over time without impacting sales.
 However, releasing a game that is functionally broken out of the gate is a terrible business practice and probably explains why so many people fled Harmonix like rats from a sinking ship.

 Rock Band 4 released as a broken, clunky mess, and not only was it gutted – missing many of the features Rock Band 3 released with – but the game would literally crash after finishing a song.
 It also failed to save high scores, and it had no sort of online multiplayer options at all.
 To put it lightly, it was the full release console equivalent to Steam Early Access, and it’s still not up to par with what Rock Band should be.